-The “Genomic Resources” research group led by Dr. Andone Estonba has been designated a “Consolidated Research Group” by the Department of Education, Universities and Research of the Basque Government (2010-2015), and is part of the Faculty of Science and Technology at the University of the Basque Country/Euskal Herriko Unibertsitatea (UPV / EHU).
-Made up of a total of 12 people including three professors, four post-doctoral researchers and five PhD students, our research group has specialized in the analysis of genomic variability in animal species, including the human species, for over 15 years, acquiring a high level of both human and technological capacity.
+The “Genomic Resources” research group led by Prof. Andone Estonba has been designated a “Consolidated Research Group” by the Department of Education, Universities and Research of the Basque Government, and is part of the Faculty of Science and Technology at the University of the Basque Country/Euskal Herriko Unibertsitatea (UPV / EHU).
+Made up of a total of 12 people including three professors, two post-doctoral researchers and five PhD students and two research assistants, our research group has specialized in the analysis of genomic variability in animal species, including the human species, for over 15 years, acquiring a high level of both human and technological capacity.
 We have led more than 16 national and international research projects and contracts in the last five years.
-Currently, we are partners of the BEEHOPE Project from ERANET BIODIVERSA call funded by MINECO (PCIN-2014-090) and SMARTBEES Project funded by the European Union Seventh Framework Programme (FP7-KBBE-2013), both of them aimed to the conservation of local populations of honeybee.
-Recently, The Department of Economic Development and Competitiveness of the Basque Government, has awarded us with a grant for a new study on metagenomics (Metagenómica del Txakoli: hacia una vitivinicultura personalizada, GVCV16/18).
+Currently, we are partners of the HOLOFOOD Project (2019-2022) a Horizon2020 Innovation Action of the European Union (No 817729).

 Our main expertise is the application of DNA variability analyses to a diverse range of fields within the Bioscience area with, among others, the following aims: